Background

 How much is car insurance after I pass my test?

-Car insurance for new drivers aged 17 - 24 costs around £1,121 per year on average.
-You can bring this down by choosing a car in a low insurance group, opting for a black box policy, and comparing quotes from multiple insurers.
-Our guide on young drivers insurance has more tips.
+The average UK car insurance premium is £560 (ABI, Q1 2026), but younger and newly qualified drivers pay significantly more.
+You can bring costs down by choosing a car in a low insurance group, considering black box insurance, and comparing quotes from multiple insurers.
+Our young drivers insurance guide has more tips.

 Sources

-1. Driver and Vehicle Standards Agency (DVSA) - recommended 45 hours of professional lessons and 22 hours of private practice; national practical test first-time pass rate of approximately 50%.
+Driver and Vehicle Standards Agency (DVSA) - Recommended 45 hours of professional lessons and 22 hours of private practice; national practical test first-time pass rate of approximately 50%

-4. Department for Energy Security and Net Zero / Weekly Road Fuel Prices - average UK unleaded petrol price of approximately 136p per litre, diesel approximately 148p per litre (March 2026).
+Department for Energy Security and Net Zero - Weekly Road Fuel Prices, average UK unleaded approximately 136p per litre (March 2026)

-5. GOV.UK Fuel Finder scheme - requirement for retailers to publish fuel prices within 30 minutes of any change (from February 2026).
+GOV.UK Fuel Finder scheme - Requirement for retailers to publish fuel prices within 30 minutes of any change (from February 2026)